Mirantis/bootc-mke3/docs/runbooks/upgrade-mkex.md

 ### Expected results

-The machine should have previous version of MCR and OS packages after reboot.
+The machine should have previous version of MCR and OS packages after reboot, without affecting the MKE version.